 |New Leaf Foundation||Yoga and Mindfulness-based Life Skills Program||New Leaf Foundation is a charitable organization supporting the mental, emotional and physical health of youth in marginalized communities.
 Yoga-inspired movement and mindfulness-based activities are offered in order to address chronic stress, cultivate self-awareness, as well as build resilience and pro-social skills.
 The program prioritizes making yoga and mindfulness practices accessible, inclusive and engaging for young people of all abilities and backgrounds.
 Professional education sessions are also available for staff teams.|

-|Humber College||Humber Nursing Field Placements ||Nursing Field Placements and their Faculty Advisors collaborate with TDSB Educator Teams (kindergarten to grade two), to develop learning activities that enhance the Early Years curriculum and the interested elementary schools' health promotion activities.
+|Humber College||Humber Nursing Field Placements ||Nursing Field Placements and their Faculty Advisors collaborate with TDSB Educator Teams (kindergarten to grade two), to develop learning activities that enhance the Early Years curriculum and the interested elementary schools' health promotion project or school-wide activities.
 A member of the faculty from Humber School of Health Sciences is available in the school to supervise the nursing field placement students.|

 |Stand Up for Student Well Being Inc.||Stand Up for Student Well Being||Participants learn about stand-up comedy using an innovative, activity-based approach to teach literacy skills and mental health awareness.
 Several activities are completed in a single workshop, or through weekly sessions over a six week period.
 These include performing a one-minute joke that is written by a peer and writing and performing a two-minute stand-up comedy act about them.
 Comedian coaches support participants to develop their stand-up routines and students with the strongest scripts will write and perform in their school’s Stand-Up Comedy Showcase. |